JAlexRomano/Track-Faceoff/README.md

 # Track-Faceoff
-Let the program fully rank your favorite songs though a series of binary choices
+Let the program fully rank your favorite songs through a series of binary choices